HMS Affray (P421): Parliamentary debate, Affray Fund and memorial

+Wreck

-Almost half a century after the loss, Innes McCartney, an experienced trimix diver with a passion for sunken submarines, obtained the position of Affray from the Ministry of Defence and dived to the sunken submarine.
+Almost half a century after the loss, Innes McCartney, an experienced trimix diver obtained the position of Affray from the Ministry of Defence and dived to the sunken submarine.
 He reported:

 As we descended down the shotline, a large dark shape emerged from the gloom.
 Little ambient light penetrates to 83 metres even on a good day on the edge of Hurd Deep and it was a while before we recognised the unmistakable shape of a submarine.
 She is a hugely impressive sight, sitting almost totally clear of a hard seabed, offering in excess of 10 metres of relief in places.
 Our lighting showed that she is now covered with sponges and anemones, offering some welcome colour in the darkness.
 The first thing that struck me about the wreck was her sheer size.
 She is one of the largest submarine wrecks in the Channel and a diver is hard pushed to swim all the way around her on a single dive.
 She lies slightly over on her port side, with her bows pointing Northeast.
 She is not very heavily netted with only a few craypots caught up around the hull.
 The wreck is in a very good state of preservation considering the 47 years she has been on the seabed.
 Her bridge is completely intact with speaking tubes, the projector binnacle and radio aerials all in evidence.
 On the side of the conning tower her navigation lights are present and the conning tower ladder is still in place.
 Her periscope shafts stand proudly upright and even the cables that ran between them are still there.
 Forward of the tower the foredeck is intact with the gun layers hatch clearly visible.
 I was keen to find the cradle in which the snort mast was located when in use.
 This was on the port side, aft of the tower and on our second dive on the wreck I found it.
 The base of the snort mast was still in place, with the area where the mast broke off clearly visible.
 On a later visit to the Royal Navy Submarine Museum, I saw the base of the section of the mast that was raised.
 They would still fit together perfectly.
 The fore and aft hydroplanes are still in position and the external torpedo tubes on the bow are a very impressive sight.
 Aft of the conning tower, there is evidence of the salvage attempts made by the Royal Navy in 1951.
 The diving team discovered no other damage to the wreck apart from the missing snort mast.
 This is in accordance with the findings of the Royal Navy's investigation.
 She remains a significant and salutary reminder of our naval heritage.
 Very few divers in the UK have the experience and capability to undertake such a dive.
 This should ensure that the Affray remains undisturbed for posterity.
 She is a war grave and the final resting place of 75 naval personnel and this should be respected.